kadertrl/huld.com-testAutomation/README.md

            ├── elements     #elements directory for locators
-           ├── screens      #screen directory for methods screen base ├── tests        #tests directory for test itself ├── widgets      #widgets directory for setup of driver and selenium driver builder ├── SeleniumDriverBuilder     #it has a build method to manage the running of tests on different operating systems and browsers
+           ├── screens      #screen directory for methods screen base ├── tests        #tests directory for test itself ├── basefiles    #basefiles directory for setup of driver and selenium driver builder ├── SeleniumDriverBuilder     #it has a build method to manage the running of tests on different operating systems and browsers
               ├── Screen Methods            #it has common methods of framework ├── TestBase                  #it has a setup method for driver